Nissan Qashqai (first generation): Europe

 During the following months, demand for the model began to grow rapidly, causing the Sunderland plant to gradually increase production volumes of the crossover.
+Its launch coincided with the withdrawal of the Primera from the UK market due to low sales.
+This left Nissan with no direct successor to the Almera or Primera on the UK market, with the "supermini MPV" Note being sold as an indirect successor to the Almera, and the Qashqai as a successor to the Primera.
+This move was seen as controversial, but in time appears to have paid off as the Qashqai has proved a major sales success in the UK, with more than 39,000 sales in 2010 making it the tenth best selling new car in Britain – the first Nissan to make the top ten in Britain since the Sunny in 1983.
 In June 2007, Nissan invested a further £2.4 million in the UK facility to increase Qashqai production by 20 per cent.
 The number of orders for the model in Europe surpassed the 60,000 mark by this time.

 By March 2008, exactly one year after the model's launch, more than 148,000 cars had already been sold worldwide.
 These figures were much higher than expected, so to meet the ever-increasing demand for the Qashqai in Europe, Nissan's Sunderland plant introduced an extra shift.
-As demand for the model continued to grow in 2008, the Sunderland plant introduced a third shift in June 2008.
-With the introduction of the third shift, the plant effectively became a 24-hour operation one.
+As demand for the model continued to grow in 2008, the Sunderland plant introduced a third shift in June 2008, the plant effectively becoming a 24-hour operation.

 In May 2009 Nissan released a special edition of the vehicle called Qashqai n-tec.
 It was located between Acenta and Tekna in the price range and differed from the others with 18-inch wheels, panoramic roof, tinted rear windows, rails and door handles with silver trim.
 In the interior, the main difference is the presence of the then-new Nissan Connect infotainment system.
 The Qashqai n-tec was priced between £17,645 and £24,295 in the UK.
 In continental Europe, this special edition was known as the Qashqai i-Way.
 At the 2008 British International Motor Show in July 2008, the Sound & Style model was presented, based on Tekna trim level, the difference being the presence of a Bose audio system and 18-inch light-alloy rims.
 Sales of the Qashqai Sound & Style began in November 2008.
 On December 1, 2008, Qashqai Sound & Style went on sale in France, where the model was produced in a limited edition of 1,000 units at a price of €26,615.
 The French model featured a single Cassis colour, and was otherwise similar to the British version.

+In 2012, the Qashqai's sixth year on sale in the UK, sales exceeded 45,000 to make it the sixth best selling car there that year.